-In the quest for holistic and natural healing methods, essential oils, coupled with the practice of aromatherapy, have become key players.
+In the search for holistic and natural healing methods, essential oils, coupled with the practice of aromatherapy, have become key players.
 These aromatic natural essences, sourced through distillation or extraction from an array of plant materials - including flowers, leaves, wood, bark, roots, seeds, or peels, capture the very soul of the plant's scent and inherent therapeutic properties.
 Not just perfumes but potent, bioactive substances, these oils, when correctly used, propose a gentle and non-invasive method of treatment for a variety of ailments.

 The Science of Essential Oils